Coronavirus: where to buy face masks and how to make your own

 Some experts fear improper mask use may even put people at more risk of infection, so it's also important to know how to use and clean a mask safely.

 If you want to purchase a face mask, it's best to opt for a reusable handmade cloth one if you can.
-This is what the government recommends and even though the World Health Organisation (WHO) recently changed its advice on face masks, it still advises that most people make their own three-layer mask rather than relying on disposable ones.
+Both the UK government and the WHO advise that most people buy a resuable one or make their own rather than relying on disposable ones.

 High-filtration respirator masks are limited use and should be left for NHS and other frontline workerrs, and surgical-style medical masks are single-use disposable products.
 As they're in high demand, it's likely to be difficult and expensive to keep up a steady supply.
 The environmental impact of everyone using disposable surgical masks would also be high, as they are non-recyclable.